 eCommerce Power:

-Magento is a more powerful eCommerce platform than Magento.
+Magento is a more powerful eCommerce platform than WordPress.
 The reason is clear.
 WordPress is a CMS designed for bloggers and small business owners.
 It developed into a capable eCommerce CMS over the years.

 On the contrary, Magento was designed specifically to build eCommerce stores.
 Magento has virtually every imaginable feature to help you build the perfect online store for your business.
+With Magento Commerce, Magento users gain access to an enterprise-level ecommerce platform that’s tailored to scale and support a robust ecommerce business.

 Marketing and CMS Capabilities: